backend-developers-ltd/ComputeHorde/README.md

 ![ComputeHorde.png](ComputeHorde.png)

-ComputeHorde is a specialized subnet within the [Bittensor network](https://bittensor.com) that provides the compute power of GPU-equipped servers.
+ComputeHorde is a specialized subnet within the [Bittensor network](https://bittensor.com) that provides the computing power of GPU-equipped servers.

 The primary purpose of ComputeHorde is to **provide access to decentralized computing resources required by validators of other subnets**.
 By removing reliance on centralized cloud providers, ComputeHorde ensures the Bittensor network remains true to its goal of decentralized resilience.

 ## Bittensor context

-Bittensor is a decentralized network designed to ensure that the most critical technology of our era, AI, remains accessible to everyone, free from the control of centralized entities.
+Bittensor is a decentralized network designed to ensure that AI, the most critical technology of our era, remains accessible to everyone and free from the control of centralized entities.
-Each subnet in Bittensor specializes in a _digital commodity_, ranging from storage and large language models to general computing.
+Each Bittensor subnet specializes in a _digital commodity_, ranging from storage and large language models to general computing.

 This is achieved by distributing $TAO tokens to incentivize:
 - Subnet owners to define the most useful and reliable commodities (by designing the incentive mechanism),
-- Miners to deliver high-quality and efficient services in an innovative way,
+- Miners to deliver high-quality and efficient services innovatively,
-- Validators to reward miners with the best performance.
+- Validators to reward miners for the best performance.

 Bittensor end goal is to create an unstoppable, self-sustaining ecosystem free from single-point control, enabling innovation and resilience for the entire network.
 ComputeHorde adds GPU-powered validation to this ecosystem, helping other subnets operate effectively without relying on centralized cloud services.